jcollard/microStudio/EnemySpawner/PLAN.md

 - Used for testing and demonstrating code rendering features
 - Not linked from main lesson navigation
 - Serves as reference for how to use the rendering functions

+**`solutions/`** - Complete code solutions:
+- **`starter_code.lua`** - Starting point for the lesson (copy of AbstractingEnemies step10_solution.lua)
+- **`stepN_solution.lua`** - Complete working code after completing each step
+- Each solution file contains all code needed to run the game at that point in the lesson
+- Solutions build on each other incrementally (step3 includes changes from step2, etc.)
+- Used for reference, debugging, and verification that students are on the right track
+- **IMPORTANT**: Create a new solution file after completing each step (Steps 2-8)

 ### Step Loading Mechanism